-TMD, or temporomandibular joint disorder, occurs when patients subconsciously clench and grind their teeth and put pressure on the two joints that connect the jaw to the skull.
-It can also be referred to as TMJ, and patients who struggle with this disorder often live with jaw pain and soreness, daily headaches, and difficulty chewing tough foods or opening their mouths all the way.
-If any of these symptoms ring true for you, our team would love to help.
-Schedule a consultation with our office today!Contact Us
+TMD, or temporomandibular joint disorders, occur when patients subconsciously clench and grind their teeth.
+These disorders put pressure on the two joints that connect the jaw to the skull.
+It can also be referred to as TMJ, and patients who struggle with this disorder often live with jaw pain and soreness, daily headaches, and difficulty chewing tough foods or completely opening their mouths.

 You may have TMJ if you experience any of the following symptoms on a regular or semi-regular basis:

 - Frequent Headaches

 - Difficulty Chewing or Opening the Mouth

 The common symptoms of a TMD may only occur during heightened stress or anxiety.
 In other cases, it may be a chronic condition affecting the patient’s daily life.
 Whether you experience TMJ symptoms occasionally or regularly, seeking diagnosis and treatment is a good idea.

 Regularly clenching and grinding your teeth can have serious consequences.
 The teeth can become chipped or cracked, your gums may start receding, and the jawbone or the temporomandibular joint itself may become damaged.
 In serious cases, surgery can even be required.

 TMJ Treatment in Cedar Park, TX